Sukaina22/3_8_Classifier/README.md

 I can say both models performed well and identically in accuracy and f1 score.
 However logistic regression had a perfect precision for class 1 but a lower recall while svm had same precision and recall for the two classes.

 Therefore, I can tell SVM showed more balanced behavior if we compare the metrics of the 3 and 8 classes.
-Linear SVM still maximizes the margin between classes — just in a straight line/hyperplane, and this gives it strong generalization.
+Linear SVM maximizes the margin between classes — just in a straight line/hyperplane, and this gives it strong generalization.

 4- In this project, both Logistic Regression and SVM achieved high classification accuracy (~97%) on distinguishing digits 3 and 8.
 Since the feature space was linearly separable, both models learned similar decision boundaries.